 • which classes you will take

-• what help you can get
+• what assistance you can receive

 The integration exam consists of:

-• Module Labor Market and Participation (MAP).You go to group meetings at the municipality.
-In these meetings you will learn about working in the Netherlands.
-You will learn what types of professions there are and what you have to be able to do in the Netherlands.
-You will also learn how to apply for a job in the Netherlands.
-For example, by writing a letter and going for an interview.
-The goal is that you will soon be able to find a job on your own.
+• Labor Market and Participation Module (MAP).
+You will attend group meetings at the municipality.
+During these meetings, you will learn about working in the Netherlands.
+You will learn about the different types of professions and what skills you need to have in the Netherlands.
+You will also learn how to apply for a job in the Netherlands, for example by writing a letter and attending an interview.
+The goal is for you to be able to find a job on your own.

 • You have a Dutch passport.

-• You are from an EU/EEA country or Switzerland.
+• You are from an EU/EEA country, or Switzerland.

 • You are under 18 or old enough to retire.